Vultr AMD vs Intel High Performance VPS Plans Benchmark: Which is the Fastest Loading Time?

 Vultr AMD GTmetrix Speed Result

-Not far behind from AMD, intel scored 0.607 seconds Largest Contentful Paint on GTmetrix speed performance.
+Not far behind AMD, intel scored 0.607 seconds Largest Contentful Paint on GTmetrix speed performance.
 So, AMD is a winner in this test.

 Vultr Intel GTmetrix Speed Result